atsheehan/curriculum/lessons/student-orientation-guidelines/student-orientation-guidelines.md

 ####Cleaning Up the Workstations and Kitchenette
 - **Work areas:** No food or open liquid containers at the work desks!
 Keep desks clean and check for trash on, around or near your area before you leave at the end of the day.
 Anything left out in the space will make it very difficult for the cleaning crew to do their job!
 - **“Leave-behinds”:** Anything left around the space (on chairs, tables, couches, etc.) and on the dish rack will be placed in a “leave-behind” bin, located on the bottom right shelf of the storage rack.
 Items should be removed from this bin by Friday afternoon as anything left in it come Monday morning will be tossed/donated.
 Utilize your lockers!
 The “leave-behind” bin can be found on the bottom shelf of the gray storage rack.
 - **Refrigerator:** Our space is funky, our fridge is not!
 Please mark items with your name and date.
-The fridge is cleared out every Friday and anything that is unmarked (or without a current date) or sprouting will be tossed.
+The fridge is cleared out every Friday via a rotating student schedule, and anything that is unmarked (or without a current date) or sprouting will be tossed.
+If it is your turn to clean out the fridge: (1) Take out all unmarked items and put them on the counter (2) Send out a message to the cohort to come identify or throw away their items before a certain time (3) Clean up any spills in the fridge (4) Throw away whatever is left out on the counter.
+All students will be on cleanout duty once.
 - **Toaster ovens/microwaves:** Please wipe down after use so they are clean for the next person.
 - **Coffee maker:** We are a green organization so please bring a reusable cup/mug to Mission Control.
 We do have paper cups, but reserve those primarily for visitors’ use.
 Please don’t remove your cup from the machine until after the light shuts off to prevent spillage
 - **Counters and table:** Please wipe up any spills and throw away all trash.
 If you do not know how to wipe up spills, let a Launch staff member know and they will model it for you.